 But, if their earnings are above the work allowance, then those earnings will reduce their entitlement to Universal Credit - see example below.

-It’s June 2018, and Sammy is 26.
-She has been receiving Income Related Employment and Support Allowance for 18 months and is in the Work Related Activity Group.
+It’s June, and Sammy is 26.
+She has been receiving Income Related Employment and Support Allowance for nearly three years and is in the Work Related Activity Group.

 She also receives Housing Benefit for her one bedroom flat (£95 a week) and Council Tax Support.
 She is doing permitted work - she works 10 hours a week and gets paid £90.
 Because her wages are classed as ‘permitted earnings’ they are paid on top of her ESA and HB.